 At each Ordinary Meeting each Sabbatical Trustee shall table a written report, if possible attend and make a verbal report, and otherwise tender apologies to the Chair.

-Every Full Term at an Ordinary Meeting designated by Steering Committee, each Divisional Board Representative must table a written report, if possible attend and make a verbal report, and otherwise tender apologies to the Chair.
+Every Full Term at an Ordinary Meeting designated by Steering Committee, each Divisional Board Representative shall table a written report, if possible attend and make a verbal report, and otherwise tender apologies to the Chair.

 The Scrutiny Committee shall move a motion of censure in a Sabbatical Trustee who fails to fulfil that duty at two ordinary meetings, absent exceptional circumstances.